Colorado: Territory act

 Thirty days later on February 28, 1861, outgoing U.S. President James Buchanan signed an Act of Congress organizing the free Territory of Colorado.
 The original boundaries of Colorado remain unchanged except for government survey amendments.
-The name Colorado was chosen because it was commonly believed that the Colorado River originated in the territory.
 In 1776, Spanish priest Silvestre Vélez de Escalante recorded that Native Americans in the area knew the river as el Rio Colorado for the red-brown silt that the river carried from the mountains.
 In 1859, a U.S. Army topographic expedition led by Captain John Macomb located the confluence of the Green River with the Grand River in what is now Canyonlands National Park in Utah.
 The Macomb party designated the confluence as the source of the Colorado River.

 On April 12, 1861, South Carolina artillery opened fire on Fort Sumter to start the American Civil War.
 While many gold seekers held sympathies for the Confederacy, the vast majority remained fiercely loyal to the Union cause.

 In 1862, a force of Texas cavalry invaded the Territory of New Mexico and captured Santa Fe on March 10.
-The object of this Western Campaign was to seize or disrupt the gold fields of Colorado and California and to seize ports on the Pacific Ocean for the Confederacy.
+The object of this Western Campaign was to seize or disrupt Colorado and California's gold fields and seize Pacific Ocean ports for the Confederacy.
 A hastily organized force of Colorado volunteers force-marched from Denver City, Colorado Territory, to Glorieta Pass, New Mexico Territory, in an attempt to block the Texans.
 On March 28, the Coloradans and local New Mexico volunteers stopped the Texans at the Battle of Glorieta Pass, destroyed their cannon and supply wagons, and dispersed 500 of their horses and mules.
 The Texans were forced to retreat to Santa Fe.
 Having lost the supplies for their campaign and finding little support in New Mexico, the Texans abandoned Santa Fe and returned to San Antonio in defeat.
 The Confederacy made no further attempts to seize the Southwestern United States.